fjg00/Resume/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Machine Learning
-  - Autonomous Robotics
   - Reinforcement Learning
+  - Optimization
+  - Control Systems
   - Deep Learning

 # Education to show in About widget